 Being a Landlord

-Leaseholders who operate as landlords have a double role in that not only must they abide by the terms of their lease but must also abide by the legislation surrounding the private sector rental market.
-The main thing they need to do before going down the renting route is to first check the lease to see what the subletting covenants are and ask the freeholder for permission to rent out the property if the lease requires them to do so.
+Leaseholders who operate as landlords have a double role in that not only must they abide by the terms of their lease but they must also abide by the legislation surrounding the private sector rental market.
+Before going down the renting route they must check the lease to see what the subletting covenants are and ask the freeholder for permission to rent out the property if the lease requires them to do so.

-A professional and competent landlord will provide tenants with good homes and allow them the right of quiet enjoyment which they are legally entitled to.
 They will ensure their properties are electrically safe (before and during a tenancy) gas safe, and smoke and carbon monoxide safe.
-They will protect the deposits paid by their tenants and be aware of when they can access a tenanted flat in order to carry out their repair obligations.
 They will also be aware of how to legally evict their tenants, whether it is a case of wanting their properties back (with no breach of the tenancy having been commited by the tenant) or by the tenant having committed one or more tenancy breaches, with the main one usually being rent arrears.

 The PRS has taken over from councils and housing associations as the biggest provider of rented homes in this country.
 Being a landlord is not easy and they have seen the introduction of the stamp duty surcharge of 3% and the scrapping of the 10% tax relief for wear and tear to the property.
 Mortgage tax relief has also been phased out.